Metals · 2024

 +Is there Iron in North Charleston, SC tap water?

-Yes — North Charleston, SC's 2024 Consumer Confidence Report lists Iron at 0.11 mg/L. North Charleston, SC's 2024 Iron measurement is below the federal limit of 0.3 mg/L (MCL).
+Yes — North Charleston, SC's 2024 Consumer Confidence Report lists Iron at 0.11 mg/L. North Charleston, SC's 2024 report shows Iron detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Iron in drinking water?